See our guidance and policies for flexible ways of working at MIT.

 - Position the Institute to retain and attract the very best talent.

 These resources were informed by community feedback from employees at all levels.
-These materials will assist both employees and managers with discussions, planning, and decision-making about work arrangements for the fall and beyond.
+These materials assist both employees and managers with discussions, planning, and decision-making about work arrangements.
 Team members should work together through an iterative process to determine work arrangements that best accomplish team needs and support the MIT mission while considering individual preferences.
-This fall will be a period of experimentation and discovery as we explore and refine work models at MIT.

 Toolkits for Flexible Work Planning

-We've provided new tools and resources to help you plan for flexible work arrangements in the fall.
+We've provided tools and resources to help you plan for flexible work arrangements.
 There is a toolkit for employees (individual contributors) as well as one for managers who have direct reports; some of us may fall into both categories.

 - A short summary of the toolkit materials (PDF, two pages)